Angelman syndrome is a genetic disorder that affects the nervous system and causes severe physical and intellectual disability.

 - a back brace or spinal surgery may be recommended to prevent the spine from becoming more curved (see treating scoliosis)

-- communication therapy may be needed to help them develop non-verbal language skills, such as sign language and using visual aids; using iPad applications and similar devices may also help
+- communication therapy may be needed to help them develop non-verbal language skills, such as sign language and using visual aids; using iPad applications and similar tablet devices may also help

 - behavioural therapy may be recommended to help overcome problem behaviours, hyperactivity and a short attention span